 There are several different types of kidney disease, and each of them has the potential to cause permanent kidney damage, often leading to the necessity of dialysis or kidney transplant.
-Some of the most common types of kidney disease include hereditary, systemic, and glomerular.
+Some of the most common types of diseases affecting the kidneys include hereditary, systemic, and glomerular.
 Although research continues, there is currently no cure for kidney disease as of 2011.
 In some cases, medical treatment may be able to slow the progression of the disease, but dialysis or transplant remain the predominant methods of treatment in severe cases.

 Polycystic kidney disease is an example of a genetic or hereditary disease.
 It is caused by a defective gene and leads the kidneys to develop many fluid-filled sacs called cysts.
 These cysts may eventually overtake enough of the healthy kidney tissue that the kidneys are no longer able to function on their own.
 The affected kidneys can grow quite large and cause significant amounts of pain.

 Systemic kidney disease occurs when the kidneys can no longer function properly due to other medical conditions such as diabetes or lupus.
 Keeping these conditions under control can often slow down the progression of the kidney function loss.
 Unfortunately, lost kidney function cannot usually be regained once it does occur.
 For this reason, proper health management is extremely important.

 When there is damage to the tiny blood vessels within the kidneys, glomerular kidney disease occurs.
 The first sign of this type of disease is often an abnormal amount of protein in the urine.
 This may be detected by a routine urine test, especially if no other symptoms are present.
 Patients with this type of condition frequently report blood in the urine, even with the absence of any kind of infection.